Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

 - **Coder View**

-  - RecordEmo page is built base on CRUD - Creation method.
+  - RecordEmo page is built base on CRUD - Create, Update and Delete method.
-  - EmoBox page and is built base on CRUD - Reading and Delete method.
+  - EmoBox page and is built base on CRUD - Read and Delete method.
-  - Profile page and is built base on CRUD - Updating method.
+  - Profile page and is built base on CRUD - Read and Update method.
   - Only an authenticated User is able to create, modify and delete data belong to themselve.
   - Heroku was used for deployment.
   - AWS S3 was used for sotring CSS and media.